Mérida, Yucatán — March 12, 2026

 The Charas

-The Yucatán Jay (Cyanocorax yucatanicus) is one of eleven bird species endemic to the state of Yucatán — found essentially nowhere else on earth.
+The Yucatán Jay (Cyanocorax yucatanicus) is one of eleven bird species endemic to the state of Yucatán, found essentially nowhere else on earth.
 A small group came into the feeder, and they did not disappoint.
 Deep blue-black plumage, that unmistakable bright yellow bill and eye ring, moving with the confident energy typical of corvids.
 After that, I was ready to head home.

 A Note on YucatanBirdingTours

 This was my second morning birding with the Trinchan family, and the impression from the first tour was fully confirmed.
-What makes both Luis and Ramón exceptional is not simply that they know where the birds are — it is that they understand how birds behave, where they will be at a particular hour in a particular habitat, and how to position you for the best possible encounter.
+What makes both Luis and Ramón exceptional is not simply that they know where the birds are.
+It is that they understand how birds behave, where they will be at a particular hour in a particular habitat, and how to position you for the best possible encounter.
 They do not stumble upon birds.
 They anticipate them.

 If you are visiting the Yucatán and birds interest you at any level, I would recommend YucatanBirdingTours without reservation.
 You can find them at yucatanbirdingtours.mx.